LivingLegacyMedia/vowbound/chapter_15.md

 A club struck his shoulder.
 He went down hard, the coins spilling from his grip and clattering across cobblestones.
 Mira fought—he heard her screaming, hitting someone—but there were too many.

 Hands seized him.
 Rough voices.
 His wrists yanked behind his back and bound with rope that bit into skin.

-Someone grabbed the coins from where they'd fallen.
+A guard reached for the Coin of Heads.
+The moment his fingers touched it, the man screamed and jerked back, his hand blistering.
+"It's burning me!"

+"Don't touch them directly, you fool!" the woman's voice snapped.
+"Use cloth.
+They're bonded to him—they'll resist anyone else."

+Cassian felt a surge of hope through his broken thoughts.
+The coins woul resist anyone not bonded to them.

+A guard wrapped the coins in thick leather, carefully picking them up without direct contact.
+Cassian felt the bond stretch but not break, like a rope pulled taut.
+The coins were still connected to him.
+He could feel them even as they were carried away, a persistent ache in his chest.

+"Secured," the guard reported, holding the leather-wrapped bundle at arm's length.
+"What do we do with them?"

+"Bring them to the holding facility.
+Draven will want to study them before deciding how to proceed."

-"Got him!" a guard shouted.
+"Got him!" another guard shouted.
 "And the other one!"

-Cassian tried to protest, to explain, but his thoughts were scattered puzzle pieces that wouldn't fit together.
+Cassian tried to protest, but his thoughts were too scattered.
 The world spun.
 He was being dragged.
 Mira was beside him, also bound, blood running from her nose.

-More guards arrived.
-And with them—
+They were hauled back toward the warehouse.
+In the alley behind it, more guards surrounded two other captives.

 Cassian's stomach dropped.

-Perin.
-Hands bound.
-Blood matted in his hair.
-And Torin, moving with mechanical compliance, eyes distant.
-Both captured.
+Perin was on his knees, hands already bound, blood matted in his hair.
+Three guards stood over him.
+He must have tried to fight—one guard was nursing a broken nose, another limping.

+And Torin stood perfectly still between two guards, unresisting.
+Not fighting.
+Not fleeing.
+Just... compliant.
+His eyes were distant, that familiar fragmented look.
+When faced with overwhelming force, his damaged mind had simply shut down, reverting to hollow patterns of obedience.

+"This one didn't even struggle," one of Torin's guards reported.
+"Just stopped running when we caught up.
+Stood there like he was waiting to be told what to do."

+"He's hollow," another guard said, peering at Torin's face.
+"Or was.
+Something's wrong with him."

+"Doesn't matter.
+Boss wants all four."
+The lead guard gestured.
+"Load them up."

 "All four," the lead guard reported to someone out of sight.
 "And we've secured both artifacts."